 Although segregation occurs on Israel's bus service Egged, when it does occur it is in most instances a voluntary arrangement.
 This isn't good enough for a group of ultra-Orthodox millionaires who are looking at funding a private bus line that would enforce strict segregation.
 The service would be provided in Haredi neighborhoods in Jerusalem, notably Beit Shemesh and Ashdod.

-Some Orthodox males seem to think they can impose their beliefs on women at will.
 Last week in Ashdod a woman named Tanya Rosenblit was ordered by a Haredi male passenger to sit at the back of the bus.
 The man refused to allow the driver to close the doors until Ms Rosenblit complied with his command.
 A policeman who got involved asked Ms Rosenblit to accommodate the man's request.
 When she refused to do so, the Haredi chauvinist got off the bus.

 Segregation isn't just happening on the buses.
 The UK Independent reports that during a recent festival in a Jerusalem neighborhood, Haredim erected a screen to force the separation of men and women on the street.
 The Independent article also said that during a local election last week Orthodox men attempted to prevent women from voting by screaming at them.